 Flies are so damn annoying!
 Especially when you are preparing food.

 Barbecues in Australia are filled with the ‘One Armed Salute’ that is swatting flies and trying to keep them out of your face.
 If you aren’t a fan of fly sprays or poisons, there are some natural fly repellents you can make with day to day ingredients at home.
-I have a house that doesn’t have fly screens, so flies can be a nightmare.
+I have a house that has indoor blinds however it doesn’t have fly screens, so flies can be a nightmare.
 So I can’t wait to try these methods!

 1. Make Your Own Fly Repellent Spray